carpentries-incubator/Natural-language-processing/episodes/01-introduction.md

 -   What makes text different from other data?
 -   Why not just learn Large Language Models?
 -   What linguistic properties should we consider when dealing with texts?
--   How does NLP relates to Deep Learning methodologies?
 :::

 ::: objectives
 -   Define Natural Language Processing
 -   Show the most relevant NLP tasks and applications in practice
 -   Learn how to handle Linguistic Data and how is Linguistics relevant to NLP
--   Learn a general workflow for solving NLP tasks
 :::

 ## What is NLP?